 On the day before the procedure, you will start a clear liquid only diet after a normal lunch.
-At 7pm, you will take a dose of Picoprep to help clear your gut.
+At 7pm, you will take a single dose of PICOPREP to help clear your gut.
+Purchase Picoprep from any pharmacy - over the counter, no script required, expect to pay less than \$10.

-You need to fast (nothing to eat or drink) from midnight before your Capsule Endoscopy, although you may take your regular medications with a sip of water.
+You need to fast (nothing to eat or drink) from midnight on the day of your Capsule Endoscopy, although you may take your regular medications with a sip of water.
+You do NOT need to stop any medication (you need to withhold iron supplements for 7 days beforehand).